-UNE DÉMARCHE SIMPLE evons créé Second Souffle par Aigle pour prolonger le cycle de vie de nos vétements et bottes.
-En NOUVEAUTÉS
+UNE DÉMARCHE SIMPLE

+avons créé Second Souffle par Aigie pour prolonger le cycle de vie de nos vétements et bottes.
+En

+NOUVEAUTÉS

-RAISING OUR CUSTOMERS' AWARENESS OF REPAIRS In 2022 Aigle remained committed to raising awareness of its in-store repair workshops across the organisation.
+RAISING OUR CUSTOMERS' AWARENESS OF REPAIRS

+In 2022 Aigle remained committed to raising awareness of its in-store repair workshops across the organisation.
 The target for 2023 is to strengthen this ambition by launching a permanent repair service.
 Related discussions and trials are taking place at the moment, including a repair project for parkas, and these will be developed further over the course of the year.

-ROLLING OUT DROP-OFF POINTS IN ALL OUR POINTS OF SALE Aigle set itself an objective to equip 50% of its stores with a drop-off box by the end of 2022.
+ROLLING OUT DROP-OFF POINTS IN ALL OUR POINTS OF SALE

+Aigle set itself an objective to equip 50% of its stores with a drop-off box by the end of 2022.

 With certain stores lacking the space to accommodate these boxes, Aigle modified this performance indicator to measure the number of points of sale identified as stores where customers could get their used or upcycled clothing picked up by a collection and reuse/ recycle service provider (with or without the option of providing a dedicated box).
 For the most part, this initial revised target was achieved in 2022, with 100% of stores in France serving as drop-off points (vs initial target of 50% by 2022).

-.23

-TO TAKE PART IN AND SUPPORT ENVIRONMENTAL PROTECTION PROGRAMMES
+COMMITMENT #5 TO TAKE PART IN AND SUPPORT ENVIRONMENTAL PROTECTION PROGRAMMES

 Aigle's main operational objective in terms of environmental protection is to reduce its greenhouse gas emissions.
 In parallel, Aigle continues to support various philanthropic programmes in line with this commitment and, more particularly, with regard to biodiversity preservation.
 In addition, several concrete actions already taken by Aigle go above and beyond indirectly supporting environmental programmes.

 REDUCING OUR GHG EMISSIONS BY 2030

-PERFORMANCE INDICATOR

-% reduction of GES emissions

-(scope 1 to 3) vs 2019

 IN 2022

+N/A Results

+(2022 figures)

+available

-N/A Results aldaliava in 2023 (2022 figures)
+in 2023

-- 46.2 % of greenhouse gas emissions by 2030 (scope 1 & 2) - 55% of each product sold

-STRENGTHENING SUPPORT MEASURES FOR ENVIRONMENTAL PROTECTION
+GES emissions (scope 1 to 3) vs 2019 - 46.2 % of greenhouse gas emissions by 2030 (scope 1 & 2) - 55% of each product sold STRENGTHENING SUPPORT MEASURES FOR ENVIRONMENTAL PROTECTION PERFORMANCE Amount donated by Aigle to the LPO protection programme & individual birds saved IN 2022 €33,000 donated to the LPO 17 individuals supported in 4 of the 7 LPO care centres TARGET Renewing contract to support the LPO for the period 2020-2023 PERFORMANCE INDICATOR Amount in € excl. tax donated to an organisation in connection with biodiversity IN 2022 €32,514 tax excl.
+TARGET Supporting projects linked to preserving biodiversity

-PERFORMANCE INDICATOR

-Amount donated by Aigle to the LPO protection programme & individual birds saved

-IN 2022 €33.000 donated to

-the LPO

-17 individuals supported in 4 of the 7 LPO care centres

-IN 2022

-Amount in € excl. tax donated to an organisation in connection with biodiversity

-PERFORMANCE

-INDICATOR

-€32.514 tax excl.